platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 $ platform create --title='Main Project' --region=us-3.platform.sh --plan=development --environments=3 --storage=5 --no-set-remote
 ```

-This will create a new project with Master as the parent environment by default.
-Modify the flags to fit your use case, otherwise exclude and the CLI will ask you to set them individually during creation.
+This will create a new project with Master as the root environment by default.
+Modify the flags to fit your use case, or skip them and the CLI will ask you to set them individually during creation.
 Copy the `Project ID` provided when the command completes, and substitute the value in the steps below.
 You can also visit the provided management console URL for the project (i.e. `https://console.platform.sh/<USER>/<Project ID>`) to verify the steps as you go along.

 The project you just created is empty, that is, there is no code initialized on it's Master environment.
 You will need to have something on that environment to begin with in order to create the `main` branch, so you can initialize it with a template for now: